benmorehouse/backlog/README.md

  - Build a Slackbot that will update us on if a website is up and functioning?
  - 	Also give it the functionality that will tell you to commit once a day if you have not yet
  - Build an image processor with python opencv that can detect certain things
+ - build a url shortener CLI and use it for things like USC login and github
+ - Build some sort of API https://jonnylangefeld.com/blog/how-to-write-a-go-api-part-1-webserver-with-iris
+ - Build an iMessage API in go that uses json

  - current git location: /Users/benmorehouse/repositories/backlog